rhuss/rhuss.github.io/_posts/2018-03-25-octobox-oso.md

 The challenges are mostly around creating proper Docker images and getting resource limits right.
 As a result, you get a decent running and managed installation.

-For the full installation instructions, please refer to the OpenShift specific Octobox [installation instructions][octobox-openshift-installation]
+For the full installation instructions, please refer to the OpenShift specific Octobox [installation instructions][octobox-openshift-installation].

 [openshift-online]: https://www.openshift.com/pricing/index.html
 [octobox]: https://github.com/octobox/octobox